HarrisonScarfone/Longship/ReadMe.md

 ## To Play a Command Line Game

+NOTE THAT IT WILL CURRENTLY ALLOW WHITE TO MAKE WHATEVER MOVE IT WANTS (regardless of legality).
+It's useful for debugging.

 Forgive the super hacky way I have of running the currently unfinished project.

 1. Pull repo.